steenzout/python-sphinx/docs/user/tutorial.md

    /usr/bin/make
 ```

-In the end, you can generate all the documentation
+In the end you can generate all the documentation
 with the `tox -e docs` command.

+_The End_